run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/validate-ticket.md

     - If the type of request is "Request", complete the field ""Answer Solution"", describe what was made to attend the service request.

+    !!!
+Abstract "ATTENTION"

+        The steps to solve the Ticket steps can be the suggestion of a new knowledge, being evaluated beforehand to be effective.
+It is also possible to suggest a name for this new knowledge in the field "Knowledge Base Title".

 5. Click on the "Option" button and definy the next step: